Best Time to Visit Africa for a Safari

 • Large elephant herds gather in places like Chobe (Botswana) and Tarangire (Tanzania).

-• Excellent for both classic game drives and walking or boat safaris
+• Excellent for multiple types of safaris, from classic game drives to walking or boat safaris.

 • With clear skies and sparse bush, the dry season promises spectacular wildlife viewing.